IMac (Apple silicon): Overview

 The Apple silicon iMac is an all-in-one personal computer, with the computer components integrated into an enclosure with the display.
 The Apple silicon iMac is the first major redesign to the line since 2012.
-In lieu of the two previous size options—21.5 in and 27 in—the Apple silicon iMac comes in a single 23.5 in (rounded to 24-inch) display size.
+In lieu of the two previous size options—21.5 in and 27 in—the Apple silicon iMac comes in a single 23.5-inch (600 mm; rounded to 24-inch) display size.
 The computer is flat-backed and 0.45 in thick, with half the volume and roughly 30 percent smaller footprint than the 21.5 in iMac.
-As it does not fit in the shrunken enclosure, the power supply is located externally and connects magnetically to the computer.
-The display tilts on a hinge attached to its non-removable metal foot; there is no way to adjust the display's height.
+As it does not fit in the smaller enclosure, the power supply is located externally and connects magnetically to the computer.
+The display tilts on a hinge attached to a non-removable metal foot; there is no way to adjust the display's height.
 A VESA mounting option is configurable at purchase.
-USB ports are located on the back of the machine, while the headphone jack and Gigabit Ethernet port, due to their size being thicker than the case thickness, are located elsewhere—the Ethernet port on the power supply (dependent on configuration) and the 3.5-mm audio jack on the left edge of the iMac.
+USB ports are located on the back of the machine, while the headphone jack and Gigabit Ethernet port, are located elsewhere.
+The Ethernet port on the power supply (dependent on configuration) and the 3.5 mm audio jack on the left edge of the iMac.

-The screen is a Retina display, with a resolution of 4480 x 2520 pixels.
-It is surrounded by white bezels shrunk by roughly half compared to its predecessor.
+The iMac's Retina display, with a resolution of 4480 × 2520 pixels, is surrounded by a white bezel roughly half the width compared to its predecessor.
 The majority of the computer components are found in a small chin below the display.
 The computer comes in seven colors—silver, blue, green, pink, yellow, orange, and purple—in a two-tone finish, with a lighter pastel tint on the front of the computer, and a darker shade on the back.
 The included peripherals and power cords are color-matched to the finish, as are the macOS operating software accent color and wallpaper.
 Above the display is a 1080p-resolution webcam, with image signal processing performed by the Apple silicon.
 The iMac captures audio through an array of three microphones and outputs sound through a six-speaker system that supports Dolby Atmos.

 The iMac comes in two different models.
 The cheaper models come with two Thunderbolt/USB4 ports next to the power button at the back edge of the computer and lack Gigabit Ethernet as standard.
 They also have lower-specification chips with fewer graphics processing unit (GPU) cores.
 The more expensive models add two USB-C ports, come with Gigabit Ethernet, have higher configurable storage options, and have a keyboard with Touch ID authentication.
 In early revisions, some colors were also exclusive to certain models.
 The memory and storage are soldered and not upgradeable, while other parts such as the speakers, ports, and webcam are modular and can be replaced if defective.